michelts/thirteen-truco/docs/POSTMORTEM.md

 Games in general uses a lot of random and mine is no different.
 To make my tests predictable, I'm using dependency injection.
 Typescript makes it a breeze: for instance, the game class constructor has a deck parameter and the deck class itself has a sorter function parameter.
-On tests, I just need to inject a deck with a dummy sorter. [link to test]
+On tests, [I just had to inject a deck with a dummy sorter](https://github.com/michelts/thirteen-truco/blob/post-mortem/src/games/truco/__tests__/game.test.ts#L17).

 ## Game logic